pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       subclasses.

       The CLASSNAME-GLOB argument is a wildcard expression that is matched on class names case insensitively.
-The special characters from file name wildcarding are supported (`*` to match zero or more characters, and `?` to match a single character) and character ranges expressed with [].
-To avoid shell expansion of wildcards, the CLASSNAME-GLOB argument should be put in quotes.
+The special characters from Unix file name wildcarding are supported ('*' to match zero or more characters, '?' to match a single character, and '[]' to match character ranges).
+To avoid shell expansion of wildcard characters, the CLASSNAME-GLOB argument should be put in quotes.

       If CLASSNAME-GLOB is not specified, then all classes in the specified namespaces are counted (same as when specifying CLASSNAME-GLOB as "*").

-      For example, `pywbem_*` returns instances of classes whose name begins with `PyWBEM_`, `pywbem_`, etc. '*system*' returns classes whose names include the case insensitive string `system`.
+      For example, "pywbem_*" returns classes whose name begins with "PyWBEM_", "pywbem_", etc. "*system*" returns classes whose names include the case insensitive string "system".

       This command can take a long time to execute since it potentially enumerates all instance names for all classes in all namespaces.

     Options:
       -s, --sort                 Sort by instance count.
-Otherwise sorted by class name
+Otherwise sorted by class name.
       -n, --namespace NAMESPACE  Add a namespace to the search scope.
 May be specified multiple times.
 Default: Search in all namespaces of the server.